How To Store Pancake Mix

 Temperature Controls for Pancake Mix Storage

 Maintain a good room temperature so avoid storage near or above an oven, stovetop, and microwave.
-Also, avoid long term storing in a fridge or freezer.
+Also, avoid long term storing in a fridge or freezer for this dry food.

 Some recommendations are to store a pancake mix in the freezer for a few days to kill any possible unknown bugs.
-However, I discourage anyone from ever storing pancake mix in a fridge or freezer because it adds moisture.
-And moisture adds to the possible growth of molds, fungi, and penicillin.
-In other words, this type of storage adds humidity to a dry food, which is undesired.
+However, I discourage anyone from ever storing pancake mix in a fridge or freezer because it adds moisture, due to the humidity.
+This leads to a higher risk of growth of molds, fungi, and penicillin.

 Managing Humidity for Pancake Mix Storage

-This is a dry grain food so, the key is to maintain dryness and avoid excessive humidity.
+The key is to maintain dryness and avoid excessive humidity.
 Some areas where you live might be high humidity and are unavoidable but, doing what you can to manage it is the right approach.
-So, avoid putting this in a cabinet right over a dishwasher or clothes washer or dryer.
-Avoid placement either under or above a sink helps also.
+Here are some key tips to reducing higher humidity.

-You know already to avoid placing in cabinets over a stovetop or oven due to high temperatures.
-But, this is also due to moisture from boiling water or other cooking sources.
+- Don’t put it in cabinets over a stovetop or oven due to high temperatures and moisture from boiling water or other cooking.

 Shelf Life of Pancake Mix Storage

-Reasonably, the maximum shelf life extension you can have with these good practices is about 3 times.
-That’s to compare with someone else who experiences excessive temperatures, humidity, and air exposure (oxygen).
 Store bought boxes unopened might have a posted quality maximum shelf life of 2 years.
-When opened, it reduces to about 1 year.
+When opened, it reduces to about 1 year max.
 Usually, these are quality related dates.
+However, some mixes use powdered dairy ingredients so it can also be a high health risk.

 Health Considerations of Pancake Mix Storage

-The key here is to avoid storage conditions that might induce a growth of mold, fungi, or other undesirables.
+The key here is to avoid storage temperatures and humidity that might induce a growth of mold, fungi, or other undesirables.
 Also, undesired are pests, and some might be too small to readily notice.
-So, temperature and humidity are 2 key measures to manage to help to reduce these menacing factors.
-Here’s a reminder article of someone who ingested a mix that had mold and penicillin.

 Conclusion of How To Store Pancake Mix

 Now you’ve learned about the list of best practices for how to store pancake mix in the home.
 You’ve seen how selecting a room and location are based on easier management of temperature, humidity, and pests.
-And you’ve learned how this can maintain the quality and extend the shelf life of your pancake mix.
-Also, here’s a good article on “How To Make & Store Homemade Pancake Mix“.
+And you’ve learned how to maintain the quality and shelf life of pancake mixes.
+Finally, here’s a good alternative article on “How To Make & Store Homemade Pancake Mix“.

 Related Posts